Skip to content

 • Coalesced I/O — adjacent page reads merge into single range requests

-• Prefetch — fetch page N+1 while decoding page N (up to 8 in-flight)
+• Prefetch — fetch page N+1 while decoding page N, one concurrent range read per column

 • Partial aggregation — Fragment DOs aggregate locally, Query DO merges